Skip to content

 Troubleshooting

-• Authentication errors: Check that 'credentials_path' points to a valid configuration and that credentials are active.
+• Authentication error: Verify credentials_path points to a valid file/reference and the credentials are correct.